-DID YOU KNOW: The single biggest factor affecting yield is light intensity?
+The single most significant factor affecting yield is light intensity.

-Marijuana lighting is big business now, and you can purchase LED, CFL, MH, HPS and many other types of grow lights.
-Even though we know the importance of light intensity, it is not a topic that has engendered a great deal of research; at least not until recent times.
+These days, marijuana lighting is big business.
+You can purchase LED, CFL, MH, HPS, and many other types of grow lights.
+Even though light intensity is an important topic, it has not engendered a great deal of research.
+At least not until recent times.
 Let’s look at some data from the relevant studies and see how marijuana growers can benefit from their fascinating findings.

 How Does Light Intensity Impact Plant Weight & Bud Yield?

-More accurately, DLI relates to the amount of light that reaches a square meter of space, or 10.8 square feet if you prefer.
+More accurately, DLI relates to the amount of light that reaches a square meter of space (10.8 square feet.)
 DLI is measured using this formula: moles of light (MOL) per square meter (m) each day (d).

 - 400: 3 mol/m2/d